-This Gingerbread House Tutorial is a comprehensive recipe along with tips and tricks so you can learn from our successes, as well as our mistakes.
+This Gingerbread House Recipe and Tutorial is a comprehensive instruction along with tips and tricks so you can learn from our successes, as well as our mistakes.

-With no plan in mind except for a few inspirational photos we found on the internet, we set off on our gingerbread house expedition.
+With no plan in mind except for a few inspirational photos we found on the internet, we set off on our gingerbread house adventure.

 How long will it take to make this type of decorated gingerbread house?

 - Please plan ahead!!
 While it may be too late to make this decorated gingerbread house this season, there is always next year!
 Bookmark this site to keep the directions handy.